- P -

 Nor yet the last to lay the old aside.

-Alexander Pope, Essay on Criticism, Part II
+Alexander Pope, from Essay on Criticism, Part II

 - True ease in writing comes from Art, not Chance,